nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Use Column Default\{#use-column-default}

-The use column default transformer automatically applies the predefined default value of a column as specified in the SQL database schema.
+Automatically applies the predefined default value of a column as specified in the SQL database schema.
 This means whenever new data is added without specifying a value for this column, the system will insert the default value set for that column in the database.
 This is typically used in conjunction with `GENERATED` columns.

 **Configurations**

 There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output null value may look like.

 | Example Input | Example Output |
 | ------------- | -------------- |